surya-kangeyan/CS257---final-project/README.md

 Codebase for MySql,MongoDB,Redis queries
 # MongoDB
 choose the pipeline from pipelines.py to be executed and change the collection name according to the pipeline

+# Redis
+Set up file - Format to transform the data and load it to Redis Query files 1 to 9 --> Execution of queries